Schematron/schematron/trunk/schematron/code/readme.txt

 3) Third, compile the Schematron schema into an XSLT script.
-This will typically use iso_svrl_for_xslt1.xsl or iso_svrl_for_xslt2.xsl (which in turn invoke iso_schematron_skeleton_for_xslt1.xsl or iso_schematron_skeleton_for_saxon.xsl) However, other "meta-styleseets" are also in common use; the principle of operation is the same.
+This will typically use iso_svrl_for_xslt1.xsl or iso_svrl_for_xslt2.xsl (which in turn invoke iso_schematron_skeleton_for_xslt1.xsl or iso_schematron_skeleton_for_saxon.xsl) However, other "meta-stylesheets" are also in common use; the principle of operation is the same.
 If your schema uses Schematron phases, supply these as command line/invocation parameters to this process.